Blog / 2012 / Why People Commission Portraits of Themselves

 There’s this idea that if you want a portrait of yourself, you must be some kind of a megalomaniac, but that’s a very superficial read on the situation.
 There are lots of possible motivations for commissioning a painting of yourself.

 In my near-decade as a portraitist, the top reason why people commission paintings of themselves is to get a spouse to sit for me.
-In other words, someone wants a portrait of her-his partner, but the partner won’t play unless they’re both being painted.
+In other words, someone wants a portrait of their partner, but the partner won’t play unless they’re both being painted.

 Running a close second to this is the desire to have a complete pair.
 One spouse won’t sit without the other because that wouldn’t represent who they are.
 This can also happen with families: one person wants everyone in the family painted and so it seems wrong for the client not to commission her or his own portrait as well.